troingle/aoc-2023/README.md

 ## Day 3
 Hardest one so far.
 Didn't know much about 2D arrays before this so learning them took a lot of time.
 Once I had figured them out, the rest of part 1 and part 2 were very easy except for one very annoying bug related to numbers being in the same line in part 2 which is why I haven't completed it yet.
 I'll probably fix it and complete part 2 tomorrow.

+## Day 4
+Easier than day 3.
+Haven't done the recursion thing yet.

+## Day 5
+(Haven't done yet - looks very intimidating)

+## Day 6
+Easiest one so far.
+Part 2 especially was very easy to implement.
+I think it could have been done with math but I just brute forced it lol